ds21h/MassRename/README.md

 History:

+Version 1.0.1 - 12-04-2019
+-	Fixed bug in comparison with lower case characters

 Version 1.0 - 28-03-2019
 -	Treeview reacts to changes made outside this program on all drives
 -	Treeview reacts to connect/disconnect removable drive